Reinforced sequential Monte Carlo for amortised sampling

-\paragraph{Partial energy.} Geometric interpolation \eqref{eq:geometric_interpolation} is a common way to set intermediate targets in SMC, but has also been used as an inductive bias on learnt flows (unnormalised intermediate densities) in amortised samplers \citep{mate2023learning,zhang2023diffusion,vargas2024transport,chen2025sequential}.
-We use such a method, which writes the log-flow $\log F^\phi_n$ as an additive correction to the geometric interpolation between $\pgen_0$ and the target density $R$, with a learnt interpolation schedule; see \eqref{eq:flow_param} for details.
+Beyond being the standard choice for defining intermediate targets in SMC, this interpolation has been used as an inductive bias for learnt flows (unnormalised intermediate targets) in amortised samplers.
+Specifically, \citet{mate2023learning,zhang2023diffusion} considered a learnable correction to a simple geometric interpolation, and \citet{vargas2024transport,chen2025sequential} made the annealing schedule learnable $\beta^{\phi}_n$.
+Building on these ideas, we combine both approaches to parameterise $F^{\phi}_n$ as follows: